What is Reasonable Suspicion?

 - Reasonable suspicion may be found if the police made a mistake believing a suspect was violating the law.
 However, the mistake must be objectively reasonable.
 (Hein v.
 North Carolina U.S. Supreme Court 2014).
 In order for the mistake of law to be a reasonable one, the language of the law must be considered ambiguous, or capable of having more than one meaning.
 If the language of the law reads clearly, the mistake is not considered reasonable, and the stop was unconstitutional.

 - Reasonable suspicion may arise following initial lawful actions, only if the officer observes the suspect further, and later finds suggestive illegal behavior.
 (Arizona v.
 Teagle 2007).
 If the officer stopped the suspect only after seeing lawful behavior, without engaging in further observation of illegal behavior, the stop was not lawful.

 - Reasonable suspicion may be found if otherwise legal behavior is suggestive of previous criminal behavior, such as fleeing from police in a known high crime area.
 (Adams v.
 Williams U.S. Supreme Court 1972).
 If police stop you for driving, riding or running, and can show no other reason that this behavior is suggestive of prior criminal behavior, the stop is unlawful.

-Criminal Defense Attorney for Marijuana Charges Mesa AZ
+Criminal Defense Attorney for Marijuana Charges Phoenix AZ

 Penalties for marijuana offenses and other drug crimes are harsh in Arizona.
 Even a conviction for a possession of a small amount for personal use of marijuana is a class 4 felony in Arizona.

 Penalties in Arizona are separated into misdemeanors and felonies.